Source2ZE/StripperCS2/README.md

 StripperCS2 uses the JSON format instead of a custom config parser like Stripper:Source.
 Actions such as `filter`, `add`, `modify` are root arrays or objects.
 To facilitate organizing large configs, duplicate action keys are permitted.

-You can use per map configs as explained in [Folder structure](#folder-structure) or you can use the global config in `addons/StripperCS2/global.jsonc` which will apply all the rules to every loaded lump.
+You can use per map configs as explained in [Folder structure](#folder-structure), or you can use global configs.
+There are two types of global configs, `addons/StripperCS2/global_lump.jsonc` which will apply to every loaded lump, or `addons/StripperCS2/global_map.jsonc` which will only apply once to the main lump (`default_ents`) of the loaded map.

 ### Filter
 ```json